-Sexual Abuse Survivors
+Sexual Abuse Lawyers

 What is considered sexual abuse?

-Sex abuse is any sexual activity where consent has not been obtained or freely given.
+Sexual abuse is any sexual activity where consent has not been obtained or freely given.
 In many instances, perpetrators use force, make threats or take advantage of someone who is in a position of dependency on them.
 Oftentimes, the victim and perpetrator know each other.

 Sex abuse can cause long-lasting damage.
 A Department of Justice report revealed that roughly 70% of sexual abuse victims experience moderate to severe distress, a higher percentage than victims of any other crime.
 Survivors of sexual abuse can face far-reaching consequences, including an increased likelihood of drug use, emotional problems and suicide attempts.